smithworx/givesto/README.md

 # GivesTo

-GivesTo is gift giving list generator that quickly and randomly picks people that aren't in the same family or sub-group.
-So, for example, in the example below John, Paul, George, and Ringo would not never be picked to give gifts to each other.
+GivesTo is a gift giving list generator that quickly and randomly picks recipients that aren't in the same family or sub-group.
+So, for example, in the example below John, Paul, George, and Ringo (all in the same group) would not never be picked to give gifts to each other.
+Instead each will be randomly selected to give to someone in one of the other groups.

 ```php
 include('givesto.php');